 Both males and females have large tusks which they use for cutting through thick ice and for hauling themselves out of the water onto ice flows.
 They also use their tusks for defense.
 In males, the larger the tusks, the more dominance is indicated with these modified canine teeth becoming as long as 3 feet (0.9 meters).
 Female tusks grow up to 2.5 feet in length.

 Walruses are social animals that congregate in “herds” usually segregated by gender, with females and males each having their own herd.
 The largest Canadian walrus herd occurs in Foxe Basin where it numbers approximately 5,000 strong, and is often seen lounging in groups on the pack ice.
 With numerous polynyas (areas of open water surrounded by pack ice), Foxe Basin is a great habitat for the walrus whose only natural predators are Orcas and polar bears.
-With easy access from the historic Inuit community of Igloolik, travelers may witness the mighty walrus on Arctic Kingdom’s Kings of the Arctic safari.
+Travelers may witness the mighty walrus on several of Arctic Kingdom’s safari tours.

 Scientists recognize two subspecies of walrus divided geographically.
 Atlantic walruses inhabit coastal areas of Canada, Greenland, and two island groups off the polar coast of Siberia, and Pacific walruses are found in the northern seas and islands between Alaska and Russia.